catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 depending on the size of the cluster you are trying to build.
 Once it is built however, you will be able to access the cluster.
-To follow up on the creation of your new cluster, we recommend checking out the guide at the end of this page on creating a hello world application and deploying it on your cluster.
+To follow up on the creation of your new cluster, we recommend checking out the guide at the end of this page on creating a hello world application.

 Creating a cluster using the CLI
 ================================